selfwithin/docs/documentation.md

 ## Board of Directors

 The Foundation is controlled by a Board of Directors.
-The membership is not known at this time.

 ## Footnotes